mariannapalaia/london_bike_sharing/README.md

 - `london_bike_sharing.py`: Here, you'll find the code (PyCharm code editor) that documents the data exploration and data manipulation processes using Python's pandas library.

-- `tableau_visualizations`: This directory holds the Tableau workbook and dashboards used to create interactive data visualizations.
+- `London Bike Sharing`: This directory holds the Tableau workbook and dashboards used to create interactive data visualizations.

 ## Feedback and Contributions